Rick Perry veto controversy: Indictment

 According to the complaint from Texans for Public Justice that led to the indictment, at the time of the veto, prosecutors in the Texas Public Integrity Unit had been investigating a state agency called the Cancer Prevention and Research Institute of Texas, described by The New York Times as "one of Perry’s signature initiatives [that] came under scrutiny by state lawmakers after accusations of mismanagement and corruption."
 According to Texas Democrats, if Perry could, he would appoint a Republican district attorney and hinder the investigation.
 According to officials in Perry's office, Lehmberg was offered a job at the DA's office and Perry offered to appoint her top lieutenant, a Democrat, as district attorney.
 Perry was never a target of the probe according to an affidavit by the investigator on the case.
 Texas Democrats have said that Perry didn't oppose other elected officials who were convicted of drunk driving in Texas.
 Republicans say that none of the other elected officials were responsible for an office responsible for the ethics and integrity of public officials.

 Billy Ray Stubblefield, chief judge of Texas' Third Judicial District, presides over the case.
 Michael McCrum was appointed special prosecutor by Bert Richardson, a former judge of the 379th District Court in Bexar County and the incoming 2015 Place 3 judge of the Texas Court of Criminal Appeals.
 Richardson had been selected by Judge Stubblefield to handle the grand jury investigation.
-Jay Root of the Texas Tribune said "Lehmberg and other Travis County officials recused themselves from the case and are not prosecuting it" noting that the prosecutor was appointed by Bert Richardson, a "Republican judge".
+Jay Root of the Texas Tribune said "Lehmberg and other Travis County officials recused themselves from the case and are not prosecuting it" noting that the prosecutor was appointed by Richardson, a "Republican judge".